June 03, 1999

 These data on the labor force participation of parents are produced by the Current Population Survey.
 More information can be found in "Employment Characteristics of Families in 1998," news release USDL 99-146.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Labor force participation of fathers and mothers varies with children’s ages on the Internet at http://www.bls.gov/opub/ted/1999/jun/wk1/art03.htm (visited May 22, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Labor force participation of fathers and mothers varies with children’s ages at https://www.bls.gov/opub/ted/1999/jun/wk1/art03.htm (visited December 04, 2021).